-Over the years it has been proposed, in various contexts, e.g., (Cerf, 2014; Harel, Katz, Marelly, & Marron, 2015; Reubenstein & Waters, 1991; Rich & Waters, 1988), that a possible strategy for mitigating these difficulties could lay in changing the role of the computer in the development process.
+Over the years it has been proposed, in various contexts, e.g., (Rich and Waters, 1988; Reubenstein and Waters, 1991; Cerf, 2014; Harel et al., 2015c), that a possible strategy for mitigating these difficulties could lay in changing the role of the computer in the development process.
 Instead of having the computer serve as a tool, used only to analyze or check specific aspects of the code as instructed by the developer, one could seek to actually transform it into a member of the development team - a proactive participant, analyzing the entire system and making informed observations and suggestions.
 This way, the idea goes, the computer's superior capabilities of handling large amounts of code could be manifested.
 Combined with human insight and understanding of the system's goals, this synergy could produce more reliable and error-free systems.

 In this paper we follow this spirit, and present a methodology and an interactive framework for the modeling and development of complex reactive systems, in which the computer plays a proactive role.
-Following the terminology of (Harel, Katz, Marelly, & Marron, 2015), and constituting a very modest initial effort along the lines of the Wise Computing vision outlined there, we term this framework a wise framework.
-Intuitively, a truly wise framework should provide the developer with an interactive companion for all phases of system development, "understand" the system, draw attention to potential errors and suggest improvements and generalizations; and this should be done via two-way communication with the developer, which will be very high-level, using natural (perhaps natural-language-based) interfaces.
+Following the terminology of (Harel et al., 2015c), and constituting a very modest initial effort along the lines of the Wise Computing vision outlined there, we term this framework a wise framework.
+Intuitively, a truly wise framework should provide the developer with an interactive companion for all phases of system development, "understand" the system, draw attention to potential errors and suggest improvements and generalizations; and this should be done via twoway communication with the developer, which will be very high-level, using natural (perhaps naturallanguage-based) interfaces.
 The framework presented here is but a first step in that direction, and focuses solely on providing an interactive development assistant capable of discovering interesting properties and drawing attention to potential bugs; still, it can already handle non-trivial programs, as we later demonstrate through a case-study.

-Various parts of this approach have been implemented by a variety of researchers in other forms, as described in the Related Work section.
-A main novel aspect of our approach, however, is in the coupling of the notion of a proactive and interactive framework with a modeling language called behavioral programming (Harel, Marron, & Weiss, 2012) - a scenario-based language, in which systems are modeled as sets of independent scenarios that are interleaved at runtime.
+Various parts of this approach have been implemented by a variety of researchers in other forms, as described in Sec.
+6. A main novel aspect of our approach, however, is in the coupling of the notion of a proactive and interactive framework with a modeling language called behavioral programming (Harel et al., 2012b) - a scenario-based language, in which systems are modeled as sets of independent scenarios that are interleaved at runtime.
 This formalism makes it possible for our interactive development framework to repeatedly and quickly construct abstract executable models of the program, and then analyze them in order to reach meaningful conclusions.
-It is now widely accepted that a key aspect in the viability of analysis tools and environments is that they are sufficiently lightweight to be integrated into the developer's workflow without significantly slowing it down (Cristiano et al., 2015; Sadowski, Gogh, Jaspan, Söederberg, & Winter, 2015).
-We attempt to achieve this by leveraging scenario-based modeling.
+It is now widely accepted that a key aspect in the viability of analysis tools and environments is that they are sufficiently lightweight to be integrated into the developer's workflow without significantly slowing it down (Sadowski et al., 2015; Cristiano et al., 2015).
+We attempt to achieve this by leveraging scenariobased modeling.
 As demonstrated in later sections, the proactiveness of our approach and its tight integration into the development cycle can lead to early detection of bugs during development, when they are still relatively easy and cheap to fix.

 The rest of this paper is organized as follows.
-In the second section we introduce scenario-based programming - the modeling formalism on top of which our approach is implemented, and also discuss some analysis techniques for scenario-based programs that are used in subsequent sections.
-In the third section we introduce our development framework by means of a simple example.
-In the fourth section we discuss the various components of the framework in more detail, and in the fifth we describe a case-study that we conducted.
-We then provide a discussion of related work and a conclusion.
+In Sec.
+2 we introduce scenario-based programming - the modeling formalism on top of which our approach is implemented, and also discuss some analysis techniques for scenario-based programs that are used in subsequent sections.
+In Sec.
+3 we introduce our development framework by means of a simple example.
+In Sec.
+4 we discuss the various components of the framework in more detail, and in Sec.
+5 we describe a case-study that we conducted.
+Related work appears in Sec.
+6, and we conclude in Sec.
+7.

-2. SCENARIO-BASED MODELING
+2 SCENARIO-BASED MODELING